A topic from the subject of Experimentation in Chemistry.

 • Color Changes: Observations of color changes in solutions or precipitates.

-• Precipitate Formation: Recording the formation of solids during precipitation tests.
+• Precipitate Formation: Recording the formation of solids during precipitation tests, including color and texture of the precipitate.

 • Flame Coloration: Identifying the specific color produced in flame tests.